sushilwalunj/Revpref_excel/README.md

 Each row in the Excel file corresponds to one subject from the source CSV, in the order they appeared.

+## Acknowledgements

+Credit to **@Girono-Joestar** for their help in developing the algorithms and for their insightful feedback throughout this project.
+This assistance is greatly appreciated.

 ## **License**

 This project is licensed under the MIT License.
 See the LICENSE file for details.